 Holiday Inn Helsinki West Ruoholahti – 15,000 points

 Europe is generally already on the expensive side, but if you want to see hotel costs skyrocket, just head to Scandinavia.
-Luckily, there are some great value hotel redemptions like at the Holiday Inn Helsinki West Ruoholahti.
-This hotel is only a few minutes walk from the metro station and from there you can easily get to all of the sights within Helsinki.
-Points values at this hotel ranged between 0.54 and 1.18 cents per point on the dates we checked.
+Luckily, there are some great value hotel redemptions, like the Holiday Inn Helsinki West Ruoholahti.
+This hotel is only a few minutes walk from the metro; from there you can easily get to all the sights of the Finnish capital.
+Points values at this hotel ranged between 0.66 cents and 1 cent per point on the dates we checked.

-If you want to stay city center in Milan, the Crowne Plaza might be the way to go.
-The hotel is located next to a metro station so coming and going will be simple and is only about 3 km away from two seriously high end shopping malls.
+If you want to stay near the Milan Linate Airport, the Crowne Plaza Milan-Linate might be the way to go.
+Though the hotel is on the edge of town (about 15 minutes’ drive from the airport), it’s also a free shuttle away from a train and subway station, so coming and going could be simple.
 Points values weren’t always great at this hotel, but on the upper end of the range it would definitely make sense to use points.
-Values were as high as 0.92 cents per point but did drop as low as 0.38 cents per point.
+Values were as high as 0.67 cents per point, but did drop as low as 0.29 cents per point.

 Rome St. Peter’s Crowne Plaza – 30,000 points

-Rome is an especially tough place to stay on a budget, but it is also a very popular place to visit so points rates tend to be on the higher side.
-Rome St. Peter’s Crowne Plaza is located 4 km from St. Peter’s Basilica and 8 km from the Colosseum, but it’s not close to a good Metro stop.
-Seasonally, there is an outdoor pool available which is going to be really nice after spending the day walking around during those hot Rome summers.
-Points values weren’t always great, but ranged from 0.44 to 0.76 cents per point.
-Even at the lower end of the range it is almost worth considering redeeming points.
+Rome is an especially tough place to stay on a budget, but it is also a very popular place to visit, so points rates tend to be on the higher side.
+Rome St. Peter’s Crowne Plaza is located 4 km from St. Peter’s Basilica and 8 km from the Colosseum; it is unfortunately not very close to the Metro, though the hotel says that it has shuttle service available.
+Seasonally, there is an outdoor pool available which is nice after spending the day walking around during those hot Rome summers.
+Points values weren’t always great, but ranged from 0.32 to 0.51 cents per point — at the higher end of the range it is worth considering redeeming points.

 These hotels are just a start — it’s always worth spending time to research off the beaten path hotels and specifics for your travel dates.
 For more information, read our guide to getting the most out of your IHG points.